chrisntr/MonoMobile.Extensions/readme.txt

  - Windows Phone version of all existing APIs

 Enhancements:
- - Improved AddressBook iteration performance on Andriod by 2x
+ - Improved AddressBook iteration performance on Android by 2x
  - Many queries now translate to native queries on Android, improving performance on many simple queries.
  - Removed Contact.PhotoThumbnail